Arenomai/server/README.md

 **port** is the port of your PostgreSQL server.
 **dbname** is the database name.
 **user** is the PostgreSQL user with the access to the database.
-**password** is the PostgreSQL user's database password (this password should'nt be the same as the UNIX user password).
+**password** is the PostgreSQL user's database password (this password should NOT be the same as the UNIX user password).